mads-swaps/mads-swaps.github.io/index.md

 The above mentioned indicators such as MA, ATR and RSI are considered as alpha factors resulting from transforming raw market data using arithmetic and are effective features for the momentun strategy.
 However, in this section lagged returns, momentum, volatility and distance are used as features for logistic regression.

 ## Features
-- **Lagged returns**: In addition to calculating most recent ($t$ and $t-1$) return, more information about the strength of the cryptocurrency can be extracted from returns calculated using price data dated further back in time.
+- **Lagged returns**: In addition to calculating most recent (*t* and *t-1*) return, more information about the strength of the cryptocurrency can be extracted from returns calculated using price data dated further back in time.
 For example, `lag = 3` creates three features with 1, 2, and 3 lookback period.

 - **Momentum**: Momentum is defined as the rolling mean of returns using a pre-defined window that captures recent change in return.